Certificate in Acute Medicine Nursing

 This course takes place over one semester (14 weeks) with a combination of in-class and online delivery.

-Students are required to attend college on the following days (Wednesday, 9 am to 4.30 pm.
-The remainder of the programme is delivered online.
+Students are required to attend face to face classes from 9 am to 5 pm on the following days, the remainder of the programme is delivered online:

 - Registered General Nurses